epfl-ada/ada-2021-project-f-jab/README.md

 ## Methods
 The repository has all auxiliary scripts and notebook in the `exploratory` directory.
-The final story is told in `milestone3.ipynb`.
+The final story is told in `main.ipynb`.

 We filter the Quotebank data to match the top 10 movies per year based on box office revenue (`Quotebank_filter.ipynb`).
 For the analysis of sentiments and box office, we decided to use top 10 movies per year.
 We tried filtering on top 50 movies and visualized the accumulated number of quotes per movies.
 We observed that after our chosen threshold (top 10) there were significantly less than 500 quotes/movie/year, meaning approximately 1-2 quotes per day per movie, which would make our time series analysis biased.